-- To educate the community in the art of gardening, in the science of horticulture and in the conservation of all our national and local resources;
+All community members may use the information on our website to further your knowledge and understanding of the art of gardening, the science of horticulture and the conservation of all our national and local resources.